AmineHochlef/Analysy-email-analyser/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `python app.py` in the back end folder for the flask server to run.

-## Contribute

-For any type of contribution, please follow the instructions in [CONTRIBUTING.md](https://github.com/AmineHochlef/Analysy-email-analyser/blob/master/CONTRIBUTING.md).

 ## Author